pennlabs/django-labs-accounts/README.md

 `CLIENT_ID` the client ID to connect to platform with.
 Defaults to `LABS_CLIENT_ID` environment variable.

 `CLIENT_SECRET` the client secret to connect to platform with.
 Defaults to `LABS_CLIENT_SECRET` environment variable.

+`REDIRECT_URI` the redirect uri to send to platform.
+Defaults to first the `LABS_REDIRECT_URI` environment variable and then generating the value from the request object.

 `SCOPE` the scope for this applications tokens.
 Must include `introspection`.
 Defaults to `['read', 'introspection']`.